shohei909/Lisla/document/en/litll/README.md

     </tr>
 </table>

-2 quotes can not be use, because `""` and `''` mean an empty string.
+2 quotes can not be used, because `""` and `''` mean an empty string.

 ### Multi-line string